jmn22/class-sandbox-repo/syllabus.rst

     Please do not hesitate to talk with Dr. Palmeri about any situations involving academic honor, especially if it is ambiguous what should be done.

-:Words of "Wisdom":
-    * Do **not** procrastinate on your projects.
-It might appear that you have the entire semester to design and build your device, but you actually have less-than 8 weeks.

-    * Document everything in your electronic lab notebook.
-You never know what small detail you may need to remember in the future.

-    * Try to test code **before** you upload it onto your microcontroller.

-    * With respect to git: commit, commit, commit!!
-Make changes and additions small and modular.